 The Credit Card Float on Mobile

-Sometimes, when you get started in YNAB, it can reveal to you that you’ve been operating in the credit card float—waiting on money to come in so you can pay the credit card bill for past purchases.
+Sometimes, when you start budgeting, it can reveal that you’ve been operating on the credit card float—waiting on money to come in so you can pay the credit card bill for past purchases.
 Technically you pay the statement balance off each month, but you have to wait for income first.

 The "float" is a term for any situation where you think of yourself as a paid-in-full credit card user, but in fact, you don’t have enough money on hand right now to pay your credit card in full and also budget for future spending.

 How do you know if you're on the float?

 Can you pay the credit card off in full today and still budget for your future spending?
 If not, that’s the float.
 Here are some ways you can tell:

 - Your Credit Card Payment category Payment amount is lower than the account balance:

 - The balance of your checking account is lower than the balance on the credit card.